nuage-studio/cookiecutter-pulumi-python/{{cookiecutter.project_slug|snakecase}}/README.md

 ```
 .
+{% if cookiecutter.use_github_actions_workflow == "yes" %}├── .github/workflow/on_push.yml            The Github Actions workflow
-├── example                                 An example program which uses this provider package
+{% endif %}├── example                                 An example program which uses this provider package
 │   ├── __main__.py
 │   ├── Pulumi.dev.yaml
 │   ├── Pulumi.yaml